Chuck-Tsui/Flights-Management-System/flighttest/README.md

 	Successful insertion will be displayed if the post request testing is successful.
 The list of flight objects in the 'View Flight' page will be updated, with the associated flight objects removed from the RESTFUL POST test.

 RESTful services test:

-        Note: RESTful services is case-sensitive
 Note: Must be login to the system first with any valid account then use the services

         RESTful searching services access by the following:
         	1. Search by flight number: /api/flights/flightnumber/:flightnumber